 Welcome to the Swiss Soft Matter Community

-The 32nd edition of the SSD will be held at the University of Basel under the theme
+The 35th edition of the SSD will be held at Firmenich (Geneva)

 Invited Speakers